gnu-octave/octave-buildbot/master/README.md

 contained in this repository.
 This is a Buildbot configuration file, for more information read https://docs.buildbot.net/latest/index.html

 ## Start the Buildbot Master

-### 1. Configuration

-Copy `master.cfg` from this repository and configure it to your needs.

-### 2. Pull the image and create a container from it
+### 1. Pull the image and create a container from it

-    docker pull siko1056/octave-buildbot-master:latest
+    docker pull siko1056/octave-buildbot:latest-master

     docker create \
       --mount type=volume,source=octave-buildbot-master,target=/buildbot/master \
       --publish 8010:8010 \
       --publish 9989:9989 \
       --name octave-buildbot-master \
-      siko1056/octave-buildbot-master
+      siko1056/octave-buildbot:latest-master

+In the example above the name of the container is arbitrary.
+Port 8010 is used for the web interface and port 9989 for the worker communication.
+The port values must agree with `master.cfg`.

+Mounting a Docker volume is not required, but strongly suggested to maintain the state and configuration (`master.cfg`) of the Buildbot Master if the container is destroyed or recreated from the image.
+Multiple Buildbot Masters **cannot** share the same Docker volume.

-### 3. Start the container
+### 2. Start the container with default configuration

     docker start octave-buildbot-master

+### 3. Configure the Buildbot Master

+Once the container is started with the default configuration you can modify `master.cfg` to your needs.
+To find the respective storage location of the Docker volume, use

+    docker volume inspect octave-buildbot-master
+    ...
+    "Mountpoint": "/var/lib/docker/storage/volumes/octave-buildbot-master/_data",
+    ...

+This configuration is persistent and takes effect after restarting the
+container:

+    docker restart octave-buildbot-master

+In case of configuration errors, check `twistd.log` in the Docker volume.

 ### 4. Optional: Make Buildbot master a systemd service